Van-Doren-Sales/prettier-config/README.md

 ## Basic Usage

-Run `npm install @vandorensales/prettier-config` and then reference the prettier config in your package.json.
+Run `npm install -D @vandorensales/prettier-config` and then reference the prettier config in your package.json.

 ```json
 {